 - Preheat oven to 350F.
 Mix together the milk and panko, and let sit for about 2-3 minutes.
-Whisk in the egg with a fork and then add the sausage.
+Whisk in the egg with a fork and then add the ground pork.
 Using your hands is the quickest way to mix everything together!

 - Form each meatball, about 2 tbsp in size, and place them on a lined baking sheet.
-Bake them for about 20 minutes or until cooked trough, flipping over gently halfway through.
+Bake them for about 20 minutes or until cooked trough, flipping them over gently at the halfway mark.
 Keep warm while you assemble the rest of the stew.

 - Add the oil to a large pot over medium heat.
-Once it’s hot, add the onions and sauté for about 3 minutes or until translucent, then add the garlic and thyme.
-Stir frequently until aromatic then add the white wine and broth, following by the potatoes, chickpeas and canned tomatoes.
-Bring to a gentle boil, reduce to a simmer, and cook for about 30 minutes or until the potatoes have softened.
+Once it’s shimmering, add the onions and sauté for about 3 minutes or until translucent, then add the garlic and thyme.
+Stir frequently until aromatic, then add the white wine and broth.
+Bring back up to a simmer, then add the potatoes, chickpeas and canned tomatoes.
+Bring to a gentle boil, reduce to a simmer, and cook for about 30 minutes or until the potatoes are fork-tender.

 - Add in the sun-dried tomatoes, olives and baby spinach.
 Cover and allow it to simmer again for about two minutes or until the spinach has wilted.